edotoday/Grass-Bot/README.md

 ## 💸 Free to Use

 **Grass Bot 1.25X** is completely free to use.
-No payments, no hidden fees — just download and start automating.
+No payments, no hidden fees — just download and start automating

 ---